olisaagbafor/Art3misOracle-contracts/README.md

 # **Artemis Oracle User Flow Documentation**

-Welcome to **Artemis Oracle**, your one-stop **AI on-chain tarot** platform.
+Welcome to **Art3mis Oracle**, your one-stop **AI on-chain tarot** platform.
 This guide will walk you through connecting your wallet, asking questions, drawing tarot cards on-chain, and saving your readings as NFTs for future reference.

 ---